 From the clinician’s perspective, agreement on important diagnostic and outcome milestones is needed to inform the standardization of images and associated data with the relevant metrics already in mind.

-For example, the precise terminology outlined by pivotal entities as the and the have aided in unifying research and clinical treatment of diabetic retinopathy.
+For example, the precise terminology outlined by pivotal entities as the Early Treatment Diabetic Retinopathy Study and the DRCR Retina Network have aided in unifying research and clinical treatment of diabetic retinopathy.

 Other disease entities currently lack such robust descriptions.
 For ophthalmic technicians who may have differing techniques for patient positioning and image acquisition, translating important clinical characteristics in the form of cohesive and widely accepted imaging protocols might aid in reducing some of the variation in imaging data caused well before the data handling stage.